prebid/prebid.github.io/dev-docs/prebid-1.0-API.md

 If an ad unit and/or `adUnit.bids[]` bidder has labels defined, they will be disabled by default.
 Manually setting active labels using `pbjs.setConfig` will re-enable the selected ad units and/or bidders.

-You can manually turn on labels using the following:
+You can manually turn on labels using the following code:

 {% highlight js %}